HotelASP/RT/README.md

 `smrib.py` is an asyncio-powered reconnaissance utility that supports TCP connect scans, TCP SYN probing, UDP probes, batch execution, and web directory discovery.
 It can write results to CSV/JSON, capture packets, and grab banners where supported.

-The script is safe to run with no arguments: `python3 smrib.py` will automatically scan the default target host with default timing parameters.
+The script is safe to run with no arguments: `python3 smrib.py` will automatically scan the default target host using the baked-in timing parameters **and** enable a helpful baseline profile (`--show-only-open`, `--banner`, `--top-ports 100`, `--csv logs/results.csv`, and `--json logs/results.json`).
 Those defaults can be overridden by environment variables or the command-line flags described below.

 ## Quick start